TGF-alpha (Transforming Growth Factor alpha) Antibody - Without BSA and Azide

 Provided below are standard protocols that you may find useful for product applications.

-This antibody reacts with the TGF alpha and shows no cross-reaction with EGF and the neuropeptide synenkephalin.
-The staining with this MAb is completely blocked by the peptide used for raising this antibody.
+This antibody reacts with the C-terminus of TGF alpha and shows no cross-reaction with EGF and the neuropeptide synenkephalin.
+The staining with Ab-1 is completely blocked by the peptide used for raising this antibody.
 TGFĪ � (aa50) is a growth factor with 33% homology to EGF, binds to EGFR, activates tyrosine phosphorylation of the receptor, and stimulates cell proliferation.
 It plays a role in tumor initiation by inducing the reversible transformed phenotype.

 If you have used an Abgent product and would like to share how it has performed, please click on the "Submit Review" button and provide the requested information.
 Our staff will examine and post your review and contact you if needed.